clarkjoey/create-fake-users/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-This is a first attempt at making a personal webiste.
-The is an example of building a project using the frontend only.
-This personal website uses HTML and CSS.
+This project is an example of how to run applications in the cloud.
+In this case, we are creating fake user profiles with "add user" and then displaying them with "all users".
+For this project we are using Heroku for our cloud service.
 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com) -->